Winter Sensory Friendly and Inclusive Events in Des Moines 2026

 Cost: $125/individual or $250 per couple

 Gigi’s Playhouse Des Moines provides free programs to those with Down Syndrome from birth through adulthood, their families, and the community.
 Join us for an unforgettable evening of music, dancing, socializing, and fundraising!
-This year’s event will feature festive entertainment with an inspirational keynote speaker, music by DJ DAS, a sit-down dinner, a silent auction, a live auction, a dessert auction, live entertainment, and more!
+This year’s event will feature festive entertainment with an inspirational keynote speaker, music by DJ DAS, a sit-down dinner, silent auction, live auction, dessert auction, live entertainment, and more!

 Check out their regular schedule to register for a variety of classes and activities throughout the year.
-Children will also enjoy a magician as well as free play/activities and snacks.
-Register on their website to attend.

 MULTIPLE DATES

-February 8th, March 1st and March 15th
+February 17th and March 17th

 Cost: Free

-Mini Makers
+• Mini Makers

 Sensory-Friendly Time at Build-A-Bear Workshop